-Approaching the outskirts along the N-340, follow signs to Malaga-Centro Ciudad, which will lead you to Avenida Andalucía.
-When you see a line of modern commercial buildings, look for the large grey called ‘El Corte Ingles’ ahead on the left.
+As you approach the outskirts along the N-340, follow signs to Malaga-Centro Ciudad, which will lead you to Avenida Andalucía.
+When you see a line of modern commercial buildings, look for the large grey building called ‘El Corte Ingles’ ahead on the left.
 Bear right around the traffic island to pass in front of the building and take the first right to its underground car park.

 Walk back to Avenida Andalucia and turn left along it to cross the bridge over the Rio Guadalmedina to Alameda principal.
-If you are interested in modern Spanish art you may like to go to the Centro de Arte Contemporaneo (Tues-Sun, 10am-2pm and 5:30-9:30pm, closed Mon, free admission), which is reached by turning right along Calle Comandante on the far side of the bridge Calle Alemania, where the museum is located just off Comandante.
+If you are interested in modern Spanish art you may like to go to the Centro de Arte Contemporaneo (Tues-Sun, 10am-2pm and 5:30-9:30pm, closed Mon, free admission).
+For getting there just turn right along Calle Comandante on the far side of the bridge Calle Alemania, where the museum is located just off Comandante.
 The museum’s late opening hours mean you could pay a visit at the end of your day.

 Back on Alameda Principal, keep left and then turn left onto Calle Torregorda.
 Ahead you will see the Puerta de Atarazanas, an 11th-century Moorish entrance to what is now Malaga’s food market.
 Walk through to the other end and go straight ahead until you reach the river.
 On your right, in Paseo de Santa Isabel is the Mueso de Artes y Tradiciones Populares (Winter: Mon-free 10am-1:30pm, 4-7pm; Sat 10am-1:30pm; Summer: Mon-Fri 10am-1:30,5-8pm,Sat 10am-1:30pm).